-Consolidated figures for the Bank and its overseas banking subsidiaries, ICICI Home Finance Company Limited, ICICI Securities Primary Dealership Limited and ICICI Securities Limited and its subsidiaries.
+^{1.} Consolidated figures for the Bank and its overseas banking subsidiaries, ICICI Home Finance Company Limited, ICICI Securities Primary Dealership Limited and ICICI Securities Limited and its subsidiaries.
 The maturity pattern of assets for the Bank is based on methodology used for reporting positions to Reserve Bank of India (RBI) on asset-liability management.
 The maturity pattern of assets for the subsidiaries is based on similar principles.

 d.
-Amount of non-performing loans (NPLs) at December 31, 2020
+Amount of non-performing loans (NPLs) at December 31, 2021 e.
+Movement of NPLs during the nine months ended December 31, 2021